-(Marchtrenk, Austria, September 27, 2022) In order to form resilient value chains and delivery commitments to customers, you need high-performance warehouse automation.
+(Marchtrenk, Austria, September 27, 2022) To form resilient value chains to uphold delivery commitments to customers, you need high-performance intralogistics.
 Almi, the spice specialist based in the Upper Austria region, commissioned TGW Logistics Group to update its warehouse in Oftering.
-The TGW experts implemented the project during ongoing operations and in record time, despite the effects of the COVID-19 pandemic.
+The TGW experts implemented the project in record time – during ongoing operation and despite the effects of the COVID-19 pandemic.

 Everyone's got to eat!
-For Almi, a manufacturer of spice blends, this proverb is a blessing and a curse.
-It's a blessing because the company, who is focused strategically on diversification and internationalization, has experienced constant growth since its founding in 1931.
-From dilettante to dedicated, gourmets at every level in 62 countries enjoy foods seasoned with high-quality Almi products.
-The Upper Austrian company earns approximately $128 million USD in sales per year, with almost 90 percent of their products being exported.
+For Almi, a manufacturer of spice blends, the truth reflected in this proverb is a curse and blessing at once.
+It's a blessing because the company, whose strategy is focused on diversification and internationalisation, has experienced constant growth since its founding in 1931.
+From dilettante to dedicated, gourmets at every level in 62 countries enjoy foods seasoned with high-quality Almi products – from asparagus soup to organic chicken.
+The Upper Austrian company earns approx. 132 million euros in sales per year, with almost 90 percent of the products being exported.

 However, success in the food industry has its price.
-Because customers get hungry even on holidays, unlike other industries, Almi cannot afford lengthy breaks in production.
-This poses major time management challenges for larger-scale construction or modernization projects.
+Customers get hungry even on holidays.
+This means that, unlike other industries in which production shuts down during vacation periods, Almi cannot afford lengthy breaks.
+This poses major time management challenges for larger-scale construction or modernisation projects.

-Early on, the family-owned enterprise ruled out expanding its facilities: "Sustainability is of great importance to Almi.
-We do not want to pave over more green areas, so we decided from the beginning to optimize the existing facility so that we will be well equipped for the future," reports Stefan Lackinger, Almi's Production Manager.
-In order to uphold delivery commitments and lay the foundation for future growth, Almi instead opted for a retrofit of the automated tote warehouse and its approximately 10,000 storage locations.
+This was also true of the retrofit of the automated tote warehouse with approximately 10,000 storage locations.
+To continue to uphold delivery commitments and lay the foundation for future growth, the family-owned enterprise ruled out the prospect of expanding its facilities.
+"Sustainability is of great importance to Almi.
+We do not want to pave over more green areas, so we decided from the beginning to optimise the existing facility so that we will be well equipped for the future," reports Stefan Lackinger, Almi's Production Manager.

-In 2006, Almi built a warehouse on a parcel of approximately 92,000 ft2, with the contract going to TGW.
-The heart of the initial system is a three-aisle, automatic mini-load warehouse; tote buffer; and carton, tote, and pallet conveyor systems on three levels.
-To boost the performance, the system was equipped with energy-efficient conveyor technology.
+In 2006, Almi built a warehouse on a parcel of approx. 28,000 m², with the contract going to TGW.
+The heart of the system is the automatic mini-load warehouse with three aisles, tote buffer, and carton, tote and pallet conveyor systems on three levels.
+To boost the performance of the intralogistics, the system was equipped with energy-efficient conveyor technology.
+However, Almi did not rest on its laurels.
 In 2017, the seasoning specialist commissioned TGW to update the warehouse management system (WMS).

-Almi was very pleased with how the software update went, and as a result, Almi selected TGW as a partner of choice to join it on the path towards a green future.
-The initial discussion came from TGW’s retrofit experts, who presented a multi-prong concept after noticing that Almi’s components were outdated: changing out a storage and retrieval machine, replacing the mechatronics of the Commissioner lifting beam system, updating three transfer carriages and one belt-driven lift, and implementing new control technology.
+Almi was very pleased with how the update went.
+As a result, Almi selected TGW as a partner of choice to join it on the path to a green future.
+The initial impulse came from the TGW retrofit experts, who presented a concept made up of multiple components: changing out a storage and retrieval machine, replacing the mechatronics of the Commissioner lifting beam system, updating three transfer carriages and one belt-driven lift, and implementing new control technology.

-TGW offered proactive suggestions because there was a danger that if the current technology broke down, it would become more expensive to repair or not have the correct parts available at all.
-TGW put together multiple designs, from which Almi selected one.
-"In the retrofit area, each project is customer-specific— therefore, experience is of tremendous importance," emphasizes Josef Fritz, Sales Project Manager at TGW.
+The retrofit specialists offered Almi proactive suggestions after seeing in the documentation that a few components were outdated.
+There was a danger that if they broke down, they would become more expensive or not available at all.
+TGW put together multiple variants, from which Almi selected one.
+"In the retrofit area, each project is customer-specific – therefore, experience is of tremendous importance," emphasises Josef Fritz, Sales Project Manager at TGW.

 The first meeting was held in early 2021, while in the summer, the team drafted a project plan, with the functional specifications following.
 The experts then defined the migration steps and the tight schedule.
 The timeline set the bar high for all those involved.
 The objective: executing the entire project around the Christmas and New Year's holidays to reduce the standstill to a minimum.

 The TGW specialists arrived on December 21 and stayed at Almi until January 7, 2022, working every day except New Year's Eve.
 However, the tight schedule was not the only challenge.
 "All steps up to the go-live on January 7 had to be planned in detail," says Fritz.
 Nevertheless, it was not possible to fully complete the project by January 6 as the plan had originally called for.
 However, this was not the fault of TGW.
-As a result of the COVID-19 pandemic and worldwide supply chain bottlenecks, the hardware was not replaced until April.
+As a result of the COVID-19 pandemic and worldwide supply chain bottlenecks, the hardware was not replaced until April – at the weekends.

-Despite the difficulties encountered, all aspects of the retrofit were successfully completed in late April 2022.
+Despite the difficulties encountered, the projects were successfully completed in late April 2022.
 Lackinger, the Almi Production Manager, is highly satisfied with the result.
-He reports that the system availability is boosted and the cost of spare parts for maintenance work has been lowered.
-The company's green logistics strategy is also taking an important step forward, with ISO 50002 energy audit compliance being just one example.
-"Energy savings of up to 20 percent are now possible with warehouse automation.
+He reports that the retrofit boosted system availability, while also lowering the cost of spare parts for maintenance work.
+The company's green logistics strategy is also taking an important step forward – compliance with the ISO 50002 energy audit being just one example.
+"Energy savings of up to 20 percent are now possible in intralogistics.
 In the past, unneeded braking energy of the storage and retrieval machine was simply lost.
 Now we feed it directly back into the grid.
-Thanks to the modernization done by our partner TGW, we look to a greener future with confidence."
+Thanks to the modernisation done by our partner TGW, we look to a greener future with confidence."